josephbirkner/planet-of-the-grizzlies/README.md

 - Install PyQt5 (>= Version 5.4)

-  sudo apt-get install python3-pyqt5
+  `sudo apt-get install python3-pyqt5`

 - Install qdarkstyle

-  pip3 install qdarkstyle
+  `pip3 install qdarkstyle`

-  Upon execution, two error messages will be displayed that "PyQt4" has not been found.
-  Just change those imports from "PyQt4" to
-  "PyQt5", and you're good to go!
+- Upon execution, two error messages will be displayed that "PyQt4" has not been found.
+Just change those imports from `PyQt4` to `PyQt5`, and you're good to go!

 2. How to play
 --------------

 - cd planet_of_the_grizzlies/potg

-  python3 potg.py
+  `python3 potg.py`

 - Move with W A S D
 - Jump with Space